Your Weight Loss Questions ANSWERED

 • Rapid weight loss.
 When weight is lost too quickly, it is often muscle and water loss, which is regained quickly.
 Losing weight too quickly also is a sign that your body is being drastically depleted in nutrition and fluids which is not good for your overall health.
 Without the proper amount of nutrients, you could experience a decreased immune system, fatigue, hair loss, and weak bones.
 Losing weight too quickly can also slow down your metabolism which can set you up with a struggle to lose weight in the future and increase the likelihood of weight gain.
 To lose weight and keep it off, it is important to focus on losing slow and steady.

 Losing weight doesn’t need to be complicated.
 Now that you know the basics it’s time to make a commitment to yourself and your health.
-Set some small goals and build on them over time.
-Focus on basic healthy eating principles, move your body, and keep a positive attitude.
+Set some small goals and build on them over time, Seattle Sutton's Healthy Eating's Weight Loss Meal Plans can help.
+Focus on basic healthy eating principles, read food labels, move your body, and keep a positive attitude.
 You will reap many benefits from making this lifestyle change!

 seattle sutton's healthy eating - is sugar bad for you